 “We have become a nation that has a tale of two histories.
 One that has a deep, rich spiritual heritage that speaks of a Godly purpose and destiny that was born in the heart of this nation as it was founded, and another that is progressively seeking to distance itself from that, trying to pretend it does not exist.
 Given a generation of dominance in public education where God seems to have been edited out of the equation, and we have become a nation with spiritual amnesia.
 We do not know, because we have not heard.”

 Here is a source of reasonably full disclosure about Dwight Albert (D. A.) Sharpe, who has several different hats to wear.

 First and foremost, D. A. Sharpe stands firmly in line with his life-time commitment as a Christian, a believer in Jesus Christ as Son of God.
 His Christian testimony can be found in the “Who was D. A. Sharpe?” link.

-His earliest ancestor recorded as professing faith in Jesus Christ as the Son of God was a pagan English monarch led to that profession by a Roman Catholic evangelist baptizing the King in 591, sent to England by Pope Gregory the Great.
-He appears in Chapter 1.
+His earliest ancestor recorded as professing faith in Jesus Christ as the Son of God was a pagan Scottish monarch led to that profession by a Roman Catholic evangelist baptizing the King in 591.
+The evangelist had been sent to England by Pope Gregory the Great.
+See Chapter 1.

 Provided here are biographical sketches from six different perspectives: (1) A personal life biographical sketch; (2) a professional occupational experiences; (3) a Christian testimony; (4) a genealogical & historical sketch; (5) a political sketch and (6) a church experiences & organizations sketch.
 These are provided in the link at the end of the Introduction to the Autobiography section.
 They also are in the “Who was D. A. Sharpe?” link on the title page.